ndaly94/Project-2-Fake-BlogFrog/readMe.md

 ## Test Routes

 ### User
+This code has comprehinzive user testing, corresponding one-one with the routes.
+Automated tests via jest test the authentification of a user, the creation of a user, the logging-in of a user, the updating of a users info, and the deletion of a user.

 ### Posts
+We also test the creation of a post automattically via Jest.
+This test involves the creation and loggining in of a dummy user in order to authenticate itself prior to the creation of the post.

+### Load Testing w/Artillery

+Via the artillery.yml file we are able to add load testing to this program, specifically the user.
+In the artillery file we are specifically testing the new user route by sending a randomized new user 60 times in rapid succesion.
+The strings sent over for the username and email are randomized with an assist from Javascript as it is required that they are unique in the schema.

 ## Challenges
 When creating this API I ran into issues regarding my package.json which led to a few hours of troubleshooting before haiving to reach out for help from my instructional team.
 I had installed unnecassary dependencies which in turn threw errors when attempting to run basic routes.